- Shopify Review

 Neither platform charges a setup fee.
 Shopify offers a 14-day free trial, during which you can cancel without any risk.
 Since Magento is open-source, it of course does not charge a setup fee.

+We obviously need to include the ecommerce price comparison.
 Shopify does charge a fee per transaction, either through their own payment gateway, or as a transaction fee if you bring your own processor.
 If you use your own payment gateway, their pricing is as follows:

 Magento does not charge any transaction fees.
 If you run a Magento store, you’ll only pay the payment processors themselves.

 Shopify and Magento are both powerful, flexible ecommerce platforms.
 However, we recommend Shopify for beginners to the online retail space.
 It’s much easier to set up, and help is much more readily available thanks to its hosted, managed business model.
+Take into account the Shopify pricing comparison before making the final choice.

 Although Magento is technically free, you will need to purchase your own hosting, and do the work of setup and installation on your own, or pay a third party agency like Dinarys.
 It can be challenging for the layman, so many people choose to have us do the heavy lifting.